mantahq/sdk-challenges/README.md

 # MantaHQ SDK Beta Testing

-Welcome to the MantaHQ SDK beta testing program!
-This repository contains a progressive product catalog application that you'll build throughout the week to test all core SDK features.
+Welcome to the MantaHQ SDK beta testing program.
+This repository contains a progressive product catalog starter app you can use to test the SDK.
+Use the provided branches or run the tasks in your own project.

 ## Quick Start